Faber polynomials in a deltoid region and power iteration momentum methods: Introduction

 The Chebyshev polynomials $T_n$ (of the first kind), defined by $T_0(x) = 1$, $T_1(x) = x$, and $T_{n+1}(x) = 2 x T_{n}(x) - T_{n-1}(x),$ for $n \ge 1$, are bounded in $[-1,1]$ and grow rapidly outside of $[-1,1]$.
 More precisely, the following result holds.

 \begin{lemma} For all $n \ge 0$, the Chebyshev polynomials satisfy $|T_n(x)| \le 1$ for $x \in [-1,1]$, and for all $\varepsilon > 0$

 \end{lemma}

 Lemma \ref{chebgrowrate} is classical and follows, for example, from \cite[Proposition 2.5]{sachdeva2014faster}.
 Note that this growth rate is a square root gain over the monomial $x^n$ that grows like $(1+\varepsilon)^n$ when $x = 1+\varepsilon$.
 A similar square root gain over monomials is seen in the following approximation result, which, informally speaking, says that $x^n$ is approximately a polynomial of degree $\sim \sqrt{n}$ on $[-1,1]$.
+Throughout the paper, we write $\mathbb{P}$ to denote probability and $\mathbb{E}$ to denote expectation.

 \begin{theorem}[Sachdeva, Vishnoi, \cite{sachdeva2014faster}] Fix $n \in \mathbb{N}$ and $t > 0$.
 Then,

 where the coefficients $\alpha_k = \mathbb{P}(|X_1+\cdots + X_n| = k)$, where $X_1,\ldots,X_n$ are i.i.d. random variables satisfying $\mathbb{P}(X_j = -1) = \mathbb{P}(X_j=1) =1/2$ for $j \in \{1,\ldots,n\}$. \end{theorem}